rayoub/rupee/README.md

 ------ | -----------
--i  | parse pdb files in the data directories and populate \_grams tables -h  | min-hash grams in the \_grams tables and populate the \_hashes tables -a  | align structures using a specific alignment
--t  | use Java rewrite of TM-align to align structures (currently, not used by RUPEE) -l  | align structures using the LCS algorithm
+-i  | parse pdb files in the data directories and populate \_grams tables -h  | min-hash grams in the \_grams tables and populate the \_hashes tables -a  | align structures using a specific alignment algorithm -t  | use Java rewrite of TM-align to align structures (currently, not used by RUPEE) -l  | align structures using the LCS algorithm
 -s  | search for similar structures